 The Annual Reporting Requirement

 Guardianship is not a set-it-and-forget-it arrangement.
-Arizona law requires ongoing court oversight to ensure the ward's well-being.
-Every guardian must submit a written report annually, as well as when resigning, being replaced, or when the ward's incapacity ends.
+Arizona law requires ongoing court oversight.
+Every guardian must file the annual report of guardian in writing.
+Reports are also required when resigning, being replaced, or when the ward's incapacity ends.

 A guardian shall submit a written report to the court annually, pursuant to rules adopted by the supreme court, on resignation or substitution as guardian and on termination of the ward's disability.

-A.R.S. § 14-5315(A)The report must be mailed to the ward, the ward's conservator, the ward's spouse or parents, any court-appointed attorney for the ward, and any other interested person who has filed a demand for notice.
-This distribution requirement helps ensure transparency and accountability.
+A.R.S. § 14-5315(A)The report must be mailed to the ward, the ward's conservator, the ward's spouse or parents, any court-appointed attorney, and any interested person who filed a demand for notice.
+This helps ensure transparency and accountability.

 What the Report Must Include

 The statute spells out exactly what the guardian needs to cover.
-The report must include the ward's living situation, including the type, name, and address of the home or facility.
-It must state how often the guardian has visited the ward and the date of the most recent visit.
+The annual report of guardian must include the ward's living situation.
+This means the type, name, and address of the home or facility.
+It must state how often the guardian visited and the date of the most recent visit.

-Medical information is required as well.
-The report must identify the ward's physician or nurse practitioner, note when they last saw the ward, and include a copy of any physician's report or a summary of observations about the ward's physical and mental condition.
+Medical information is also required.
+The report must identify the ward's physician or nurse practitioner.
+It must note when they last saw the ward.
+A copy of any physician's report or a summary of observations about the ward's condition must be included.

 These reporting requirements serve as a safeguard.
-They give the court, family members, and interested parties a regular window into the ward's care and condition, creating accountability that protects vulnerable adults from neglect or abuse.
+They give the court, family, and interested parties a regular window into the ward's care.
+This accountability protects vulnerable adults from neglect or abuse.